 Chester Heights Sewer District

-The Chester Sewer District serves all properties in the Chester Heights Subdivision, the Village of Chester, and the Menard’s Subdivision.
+The Chester Sewer District serves all properties in the Chester Heights Subdivision, the Village of Chester, and Menard’s Subdivision.
 Sewage is pumped to the City of Rochester and treated at the Rochester Water Reclamation Plant.
 Olmsted County Public Works, Water Resources Division, oversees the administration of the Sewer District and contracts with Gopher Septic Services for its operation and maintenance.

 Are set annually and are based on service costs.